 Warning: We do not recommend that the CPU or the heatsink be removed.
-However, if you do need to uninstall the heatsink, please follow the instructions below to uninstall the heatsink to prevent damage done to the CPU or the CPU socket.
+However, if you do need to uninstall the heatsink, please follow the instructions below to uninstall the heatsink to avoid damaging the CPU or the CPU socket.

 - 1. Unscrew the heatsink screws from the motherboard in the sequence as shown in the illustration below. - 2.
 Gently wriggle the heatsink to loosen it from the CPU.
 (Do not use excessive force when wriggling the heatsink!) - 3.
-Once the CPU is loosened from the socket, remove the CPU from the CPU socket. - 4.
+Once the heatsink is loosened from the socket, remove the heatsink from the CPU socket. - 4.
 Remove the used thermal grease and clean the surface of the CPU and the heatsink, Reapply the proper amount of thermal grease on the surface before reinstalling the CPU and the heatsink.

-Notes: 1.
-For optimized airflow, please follow your chassis airflow direction to properly install the heatsink.
-2. Graphics shown in this manual are for reference only.
-They may or may not look the same as the components installed in your system.
+Note: For optimized airflow, please follow your chassis airflow direction to properly install the heatsink.
+Graphics and drawings included in this manual are for reference only.
+They might look different from the components installed in your system.